Darkglass-Electronics/Plugin-Dev-Setup/README.md

 The only supported plugin format at the moment is [LV2](https://lv2plug.in/).
 We have a few LV2 Extensions at [github.com/Darkglass-Electronics/LV2-Extensions](https://github.com/Darkglass-Electronics/LV2-Extensions/).

-## Documentation

-See [BUILDING.md](BUILDING.md) for instructions on how to build your plugin binaries.

-See [LV2-FEATURES.md](LV2-FEATURES.md) for the list of LV2 features supported by Anagram.

-See [REQUIREMENTS.md](REQUIREMENTS.md) for details on how we expect plugins to behave.

-## Caveats

-See [CAVEATS.md](CAVEATS.md) for a few caveats to be aware of when developing plugins for Anagram.

 ## JUCE